Beware Greeks Bearing Gifts - Buy AT&T Instead

 We have long thought that T is a good value at prices under $38.
 With the current quarterly dividend of $0.52 per share (and a penny a share increase we can expect just under a year from now), that produces a 5.9% yield.
 That's a pretty good value for a company with such a solid record.

 The current market action, due to fears of economic damage from coronavirus outbreaks, has pushed the price down close to $35.
 That's an excellent price.
-Keep in mind that AT&T’s business is unlikely to be negatively impacted by the infection.
+Keep in mind that AT&T's business is unlikely to be negatively impacted by the infection.
 People who are staying home still use their phones and still watch TV.
-So there should be plenty of time to load up on shares before the price goes back up to more reasonable levels.
+So, there should be plenty of time to load up on shares before the price goes back up to more reasonable levels.

 Conclusion